Frequently Asked Questions

 A: First, please take a moment to gather all the information about your pet that you have gotten while you owned them and think about your pet and what special needs and quirks he or she may have.
 This will enable you to answer the staff questions quickly and easily.
 Please call the shelter during our open hours and you will speak with a staff person who will take down your information and schedule your appointment.
 As mentioned before, you may be placed on a wait list if the shelter is full.
 Please don’t wait to the last minute before calling us if you think you may need to re-home your pet.
 We would much rather cancel your appointment than be unable to accommodate you!

 Q: Do you have employees that pick up strays?

 A: We accept stray animals from citizens and Animal Control Officers but we do not have the staff resources to go out and “catch” them.

 Q: What do I do if I see a stray?

 A: Try first to find out if the animal has a collar or tags and is an owned pet out for a stroll!
 If not or if you are not sure, you may bring the animal into us or call your town Animal Control Officer to do so for you.
 Even if it outside of our usual hours, we have staff here taking care of the shelter animals and can always help a stray.

 Q: What happens to stray animals that are brought to Homeward Bound?

-A: We are required by state law to hold the animal for 7 days to allow an owner a reasonable amount of time to locate their pet.
-During that 7 day period, we will provide any urgent medical care if required.
+A: We are required by state law to hold the animal for 5 business days to allow an owner a reasonable amount of time to locate their pet.
+During that period, we will provide any urgent medical care if required.
 After that period, we will begin to ready the animal for adoption—scheduling vaccinations, spay/neuter if needed, veterinary check-ups and behavioral assessments.

 Q: What do I do if I suspect animal neglect or cruelty?